-N initialization parameter name-value pairs, both names and values as string
+• N initialization parameter name-value pairs, both names and values as string

-The parameters are supplied by the Proxy Adapter based on its own configuration.
+The parameters are supplied by the Proxy Adapter based on its own configuration in an unspecified order.

 A parameter named "ARI.version" will always be supplied, to carry the maximum protocol version supported by the Proxy Adapter.
-It can be positioned at any place in the sequence.